Congregational Discernment and Engagement

-2. Adult R.E. -Thirst for Justice film showing is scheduled for April 2016 forum.
+2. Adult R.E. -Thirst for Justice film showing was shown at an April 2016 forum.

 Many in our congregation are called to work for justice through direct service.
 These efforts connect us to frontline communities – those directly impacted by environmental changes.
 There are many opportunities to participate in service activities in conjunction There are personal commitments we can make as UUs engaged in Caring for the Earth such as: water conservation, fuel efficiency and carpooling, etc.

 In a broader sense, congregational service could look like all SFUU members, turning out